DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: Unified WBx ML watermarking framework

-\paragraph{Advantages and inconvenient of this approach :} Uchida \textit{et al.}’s scheme has been shown robust to the fine-tuning and pruning attacks.
+Uchida et al.’s scheme has been shown to be robust to fine-tuning and pruning attacks.
 It also provides a quite large watermark capacity.
-It is however not robust to the watermark detection attacks (Wang and Kerschbaum attack (WKA) and Property Inference Attack (PIA)).
-Indeed, it changes the weight distribution, especially in the watermarked layer, being easily detectable and erasable without knowing $K_{ext}$ (see \cite{TWang} for more details).
-It also not resistant to the overwriting attack.
-To remove the watermark, an adversary just has to embed his/her own watermark $b_{attack}$ in $M^{wat}$ using his own secret key matrix $A_{attack}$ of same or greater dimension than $A$. $A_{attack} w^{wat}$ being a simple linear projection, it has a low linear mapping capacity and a randomly generated $A_{attack}$ is likely to be very similar to the original matrix $A$ for some of the watermark bits; bits an adversary will overwrite with his own ones.
+It is however not robust to watermark detection attacks such as the Wang and Kerschbaum attack (WKA) and the Property Inference Attack (PIA).
+This is because it modifies the weight distribution, in particular that of the watermarked layer, in a way that can be easily detected.
+The watermark can thus be erased without knowing $K_{\text{ext}}$ (see \cite{TWang} for more details).
+It is also not resistant to the overwriting attack.
+An adversary just has to embed his/her watermark in $M^{\text{wat}}$ to remove the watermark.
+Indeed, even if the attacker uses a secret key matrix $A_{\text{attack}}$ of the same or greater dimension than $A$ to embed his message $b_{\text{attack}}$, $A_{\text{attack}} w^{\text{wat\_att}}$ being a simple linear projection, it has a low linear mapping capacity and a randomly generated $A_{\text{attack}}$ is likely to be very similar to the original matrix $A$ for some of the watermark bits; bits that an adversary will overwrite.

-\subsubsection{Wang \textit{et al}. scheme (RIGA)}
+\subsubsection{Wang et al. scheme (RIGA) \cite{wang2019riga}}

-RIGA (for Robust whIte-box GAn watermarking), proposed by Wang \textit{et al}. in \cite{wang2019riga}, is another static scheme in an effort to overcome the weaknesses of \cite{uchida2017embedding} against WKA, PIA and OWA attacks.
+This scheme, named RIGA for Robust whIte-box GAn watermarking \cite{wang2019riga}, is static and was proposed to overcome the weaknesses of the previous approach \cite{uchida2017embedding} against WKA, PIA and OWA attacks.